 VIOLETS, WILD STRAWBERRY Weeds with broad leaves can be killed with products such as Weed-B-Gon, Wipe-Out and Trimec.
 Caution must be used if you plan to plant fescue later this fall.
 The product labels warn that seed should not be planted within four weeks of application.
 These broad-leaf weed killers should only be sued as a spot spray on individual weeds.
 If you have big patches of weeds, it is better to pull them, loosen the earth and plant fescue seed, using no weedkillers.
 Otherwise, the weedkillers can severely weaken the grass seedlings in their first weeks of growth.

-Q: How do I control wild violets in my bermudagrass lawn?
+Q: How do I control wild violets in my fescue lawn?

 A: Violets are difficult to control; the best you can hope for is simply managing the population.
 Broad-leaf weed killers (Weed ‘B’ Gon, Trimec) give only fair results.
-You can increase the herbicide’s effectiveness by spraying three times at one month intervals.
-One important precaution is to avoid spraying when turf is greening-up.
-Wait until your grass is fully green in late April.
+You can increase the herbicide’s effectiveness by spraying two times at two month intervals.
 Also avoid using weed chemicals during a drought.
 The violets will take up the herbicide best when they are growing strongly.